Measures to Strengthen the Effectiveness of Corporate Governance

 Evaluation Results of Effectiveness and Progress on Initiatives for Improvement

-With the deliberation by the Board of Directors based on the answers to the questionnaire survey and the opinions collected through the interview, we confirmed that deep and quality discussion is carried out by the Board of Directors of the Company, and the effectiveness is secured.
+With the deliberation by the Board of Directors based on the answers to the questionnaire survey, we confirmed overall proper functioning and effectiveness of the Board of Directors of the Company.

 The reasons why we confirmed that the effectiveness is secured are as follows.